pytorch/pytorch/README.md

 * **accGradParameters** - *(optional, only modules with parameters)* accepts gradient w.r.t. output and previous module input, and computes gradient w.r.t. the parameters

 For information on argument types please check the [API reference](doc/api_reference.md).

-This is all THNN library provides.
-An object oriented implementation similar to nn will be provided in a separate library.
-This one is just a set of CPU kernels.

 ## Developer docs